Proven-Paradox/shaper-system/Handbook.md

 As you gain Hero Tiers, you may increase this Ability’s cost to make it more effective.
 At Hero Tier 2, you can give this Ability a cost of 1 and increase the damage multiplier by 1.
 Every Hero Tier beyond that, you may increase the cost by 1 to increase the multiplier by 1.
 You may still use less powerful versions for a lower cost if you desire.
 Description: Using your defenses offensively.
 This could be a shield slam, utilizing armor spikes, rolling into a ball like an armadillo and overwhelming your target, overheating your energy shield, or some similar armored attack.

-**Defender’s Intervention**
-Blessing [Stance] [Toughness Signature]
-Prerequisites: None
-Reserved: 3, 6, 9, ...
-MP
-//Cost needs to scale somehow?
-Would need to add another effect that scales to prevent a
-//bitter taste
-Effect: When an ally is targeted with a hostile Attack or Spell within a Short range, you may immediately move to that ally’s square and take the attack instead.
-Once you have done this, you cannot do it again until after your next turn (unless augmented as described below).
-Special: You may only have one Stance active at a time.
-Changing or deactivating a stance is a minor action.
-Beginning at Hero Tier 2, you may choose to reserve more mana to gain additional uses of the Effect per round.
-Every Hero Tier, you may increase the reservation cost by 3 to gain one additional attack absorbed through this stance.
-One can only move a total of one square per turn with this ability, regardless of the number of attack redirected to you.
-Description: A very direct approach to protecting others.
-Typically this would mean preparing to physically run and dive in front of the defended ally.

 **Hold Fast**
 Auxiliary [Toughness Signature]